NETWAYS/terraform-talos-openstack/README.md

 ## Quick Start

+> [!NOTE]
+> If you are a NETWAYS Cloud customer and want to deploy Talos there, please see the resources
+> on the `netways-cloud` branch [[Link](https://github.com/NETWAYS/terraform-talos-openstack/tree/netways-cloud)] for a tweaked version.

 While we strongly encourage reading the whole step by step guide linked above, here's a primer on how to get started with this repository.